 “Alcohol does not sterilize; it just kills certain things.
 But Barbicide is a higher grade and it also kills viruses.
 Alcohol will not kill a virus; it will just kill certain germs.” – naturallycurly.com

 How to mix Barbicide correctly

-Barbicide comes as a concentrate and it has to be mixed with water.
-It’s very important to get the correct dilution in order to disinfect effectively.
+Barbicide comes as a concentrate, and it has to be mixed with water.
+It’s very important to get the correct dilution to disinfect effectively.
 The usual recommended mixing ratio is 1:16, meaning 2 oz. of Barbicide to 32 oz. of water or 60 ml. of Barbicide to 1 liter of water.

 You’ll also need a container or jar for your diluted Barbicide solution.
 It should be big enough so that your combs and shears will entirely fit inside.
 There is an actual Barbicide Jar you can buy that is going to help you remove your disinfected barber tools easily from the solution.
 If you’re on a budget, you can use a simple, big, mason jar.